Where WIll I Go?

 I've Been Accepted, What's Next?

-- You may also be invited to other meetings by your professors, so try to make it to everything you can and get to know the people you are going to be living with.
+- When will we have meetings?
+We will email you with dates, times, and locations for our pre-departure orientations.
+These are required meetings.
+You may also be invited to other meetings by your professors, so try to make it to everything you can and get to know the people you are going to be living with.

 Passports, Visas, & Vaccinations

 - Should I renew my current passport?
 It must be valid for at least 6 months after your return date.
-For example, if you are returning from Study Abroad in May 2020, your passport will need to be valid through November 2020.
+For example, if you are returning from Study Abroad in May 2021, your passport will need to be valid through November 2021.

-- Will I need a visa?
+- Do I need a visa?
 If you are a U.S. citizen traveling to one of our programs in the United Kingdom, Uruguay or Germany, you will not need a visa.
 If there are changes to these regulations, the study abroad office will walk you through these requirements.